SUSE-Enceladus/csp-billing-adapter/README.md

 ### Errors

+Each time the adapter runs it will start with an empty list of errors, and as errors are encountered they will be appended to this list which will be saved in the "errors" field of the csp-config.
+This means that any errors reported in the csp-config are from the most recent run.

-For all errors an error will be added to "errors" list in csp-config. "..." denotes an extended error message which will change based on the specific error.
+In the example errors below as "..." denotes an extended error message which will change based on the specific error.
 If the adapter is unable to access metered billing API it will also set `billing_api_access_ok` to False.
 If any error state is noticed in csp-config it should be communicated proactively to the customer through UI.

 #### Startup errors